Akuukis/sepraisal/workspaces/app/static/articles/fleets/fleets-how.md

 8. Collection of one blueprint only isn't really a fleet.
 Two, I guess, neither.
 But three, uhm...
 Ok, let's take collections with at least 5 vehicles.
 That's 448 collections left.
 9. After so much filtering I wonder, who would want to look at fleets with 3 valid vehicles and 97 garbage vehicles?
 Not me.
 So, let's filter fleets that have at least 80% of it's blueprints as valid vehicles.
 That's 208 fleets left.
 10. Furthermore, let's use some community power and filter out fleets with very little subscribers.
 So let's take fleets with 20 or more average subscribers.
 That's 192 fleets left.
+11. Some authors have requested to exempt their fleets from the Fleet Rankings, so let's do that.

 That's it so far.
 So we have came to a realistic result: 2732 collections boils down to mere 192 fleets.
 See the query so far [here on Github](https://github.com/Akuukis/sepraisal/blob/master/workspaces/app/static/articles/fleets/mongo.js#L75-L90).